pajaz/final-module-linux-conf-mgmt2022/Installation.md

     $ sudo cp -r /module/* /srv/
     ```
 6. Run the highstate currently implemented: `sudo salt '*' state.apply`
-7. Set up passwords for you users and try it out.
+7. Set up passwords for you users with the [createhash](Scripts/createhash) script and try it out.

 Module files [Here](module/)